Buying a property in Italy

 Once the price and terms for the purchase are agreed with the seller it’s time to sign the first contract (Compromesso).
 This is a contract that stipulates the sale price, when the final contract will be done etc. Once the contract is signed, the Compromesso binds both you and the seller to the sale.
 At this stage you are expected to pay a deposit (usually 10-15% of the sale price of the house) and our commission of 3 % + VAT (Minimum fee is € 3.000 + VAT).
 If you pull out after signing the compromesso you lose your deposit and commission payment.

-The final deed is drawn up by the Notary (Notaio) which is a lawyer.
-Italian law states that a notary has to witness a deed of sale for it to be registered with the land registry.
-He will also make checks before the contract is signed: that the house is free of mortgages, that the due tax is paid, that the house is owned by the people that are selling it etc. The final money transfer to the seller is now due, you also need to pay a fee to the notary for his services and the purchase tax.
+The final deed is drawn up by the Notary (Notaio).
+Italian law states that the deed of sale needs to be carried out at a Notary.
+The Notary will also make checks before the contract is signed: that the house is free of mortgages, that the due tax is paid, that the house is owned by the people that are selling it etc. The final money transfer to the seller is now due, you also need to pay a fee to the notary for his services and the purchase tax.
 These payments are usually done by a check called, Assegno Circolare (issued and guaranteed by your bank).
-If you don’t speak fluent Italian it is also necessary that you have an authorised translator to make a translation of the contract and to be present for the signing of the contract.
+If you don’t speak fluent Italian it is also necessary for an authorised translator to make a translation of the contract and to be present to translate during the signing of the contract at the Notary.

 Cost of buying a property in Italy